Q. How and when should I apply for a Summer Associate position?

 Q. What is the dress code?

-A. The firm maintains a “casual yet professional” dress code policy during the summer months.
-While this less formal policy is in effect, summer associates are advised to dress for their day (e.g., if you know you will be accompanying an attorney on an appearance, more formal attire may be appropriate).
+A. The firm maintains a “casual yet professional” dress code policy.
+Summer associates are advised to dress for their day (e.g., if you know you will be accompanying an attorney on an appearance, more formal attire may be appropriate).

 Q. Are summer associates assigned to specific practice groups?